victronenergy/node-red-contrib-victron/README.md

 ![Architecture](documentation/images/edit-vebus-input.png)

-### Control Nodes (output)
+### Output Nodes

-Control Nodes have the same inputs available, but the 'measurement' select only lists writable services.
+Input Nodes have the same options available, but the selectable 'measurement' only lists writable services.
 Additionally, the user can set an initial value to the service, which is sent whenever the flow is deployed.

-All control nodes should have the control value set in its incoming message's `msg.payload` property.
+All output nodes should have the control value set in its incoming message's `msg.payload` property.

 ```
 Device Select       - lists all available devices